Mitochondrial unfolded protein response

 The mitochondrial unfolded protein response (UPRmt) is a cellular stress response related to the mitochondria.
 The UPRmt results from unfolded or misfolded proteins in mitochondria beyond the capacity of chaperone proteins to handle them.
 The UPRmt can occur either in the mitochondrial matrix or in the mitochondrial inner membrane.
 In the UPRmt, the mitochondrion will either upregulate chaperone proteins or invoke proteases to degrade proteins that fail to fold properly.
 UPRmt causes the sirtuin SIRT3 to activate antioxidant enzymes and mitophagy.

 Mitochondrial electron transport chain mutations that extend the life span of Caenorhabditis elegans (nematode worms) also activate the UPRmt.
 Activation of the UPRmt in nematode worms by increasing NAD+ by supplementation with nicotinamide or nicotinamide riboside has been shown to extend lifespan.
-Nicotinamide riboside supplementation in mice has also been shown to activate the UPRmt.
+Glial and germline mitochondria has been found to play a significant role in the signalling and regulation of UPRmt have been shown to play a central role Nicotinamide riboside supplementation in mice has also been shown to activate the UPRmt.

 Cellular unfolded protein responses

 A majority of cellular proteins are translated and folded in the cytosol with the help of molecular chaperones.
 Just as proteins must be folded to function in the cytosol, proteins in organelles like the endoplasmic reticulum (ER) and mitochondria also must be folded to function.
 Consequently, specific cellular mechanisms exist that aim to detect cellular stress (causing misfolded/unfolded proteins to accumulate), transduce the signal to the nucleus, and mediate the restoration of protein homeostasis (proteostasis).
 In the cytosol, the heat shock response (HSR) manages the unfolded proteins through heat shock factor 1 (HSF1).
 HSF-1 is a transcription factor that, upon increases in unfolded cytosolic proteins, will trimerize and enter the nucleus to upregulate the expression of heat shock proteins (HSPs) that will act as protein folding chaperones.